DUNE/cdr/README.md

 Repository
 ---

+It is strongly recommended that you use Git to make a clone of this repository, to commit your changes to your clone and to push those changes back to GitHub.
+If you prefer to fork and make a pull requests that is also fine.

 To get "push" access to this repository send your GitHub user name to Brett (see contacts below)

-It is strongly recommended that you use Git to make a clone of the repository, to commit your changes to that clone and to push those changes back to GitHub (or fork/clone and make a pull request).
+## If you are unable to use Git

-If you are unable to use Git then you **must** make your changes according to these steps:
+If you are unable to use Git your contributions will still be accepted but will lead to additional effort for the technical editors.
+To minimize that additional effort you **must** follow these steps:

 * Start editing from the most recent
   [tagged release](https://github.com/LBNE/lbn-cdr/releases) or the specific release you may be requested to use.
 * Unpack the release archive (.zip or .tar.gz) on your computer.
-* Make edits inside that directory/folder that is created.
+* Make your edits inside the directory/folder that is created.
-* When you have finished, remove any generated files (eg, `volume-*.pdf`) and repack the directory (as `.zip` or `.tar.gz`).
+* When you have finished, remove any generated files (eg, `volume-*.pdf`).
+* Repack the directory (as `.zip` or `.tar.gz`).
-* Send the archive to the contacts listed below.
+* Send this archive to the contacts listed below.

-Note: the release version must be included.
-This should be part of the unpacked directory/folder.
-If you have stripped that off, mention the release version when you submit.
+Note: the technical editors must know the release version that you started with.
+This should be part of the unpacked directory/folder name so do not strip it out.

 Contacts
 ---

-* Anne Heavey aheavey@fnal.gov (technical editor)
+* Anne Heavey <aheavey@fnal.gov> (technical editor, content)

-* Brett Viren bv@bnl.gov (LaTeX machinery and repository)
+* Brett Viren <bv@bnl.gov> (technical editor, LaTeX machinery and repository)